 #1 Organize your List into Themes

 Often a to-do list is a hodgepodge of tasks and a place where procrastination likes to hide — both of which lead to feelings of overwhelm and defeatism.
-View your 2022 list as an adventure to experience rather than obligations to endure by organizing it into four themes: Personal, Family, Home, and Work.
+View your 2023 list as an adventure to experience rather than obligations to endure by organizing it into four themes: Personal, Family, Home, and Work.

 For example:

-The easiest place to start is with renewals and registrations (licenses, permits, etc.), then move on to milestones (graduations, kid’s college app process, anniversary trip, etc.), and finish with aspirations and anticipated achievements (health changes, moves, etc.).
+The easiest place to start is with renewals and registrations (licenses, permits, etc.), then move on to milestones (graduations, college app process, anniversary trip, etc.), and finish with aspirations and anticipated achievements (health changes, moves, etc.).
 Once the list is full you’ll want to further flesh it out into the months of the year by organizing according to deadlines, working backwards up the calendar instead of down.

 For example:

 - Under the theme Family you may have Vacation to Provence in August.
-Then you should write: buy vacation clothes in June, convert USD to Euros in May, save spending money in March, book hotel/house in February.
+Then you should write: buy vacation clothes in July, convert USD to Euros in June, save spending money in May, book hotel/house in April.

 #2 Transform the Practical to Purposeful

-Once you’ve brainstormed all your to-dos, and are confident you’ve got the draft full list for the year in theme and calendar order, now it’s time to give all those practical items a purposeful hue.
+Once you’ve brainstormed all your to-dos, and are confident you’ve got the full list for the year in theme and calendar order, now it’s time to give all those practical items a purposeful hue.
 This will help alleviate any feelings of heaviness or resistance and ensure a more ease-filled and pleasant process throughout the year.
 Spend time being as creative as you can about your list.

 For example: